Living with plantar fasciitis is a mere nightmare.

 Wrong Choice of Shoes:

 Believe or not, your choice of shoes can also be responsible for this.
 Whether you’re trying to be frugal with your earnings or just have to compromise with your situation, we’re not judging; but your worn-out shoes can be the core reason for harming those tissues.
+In the market, there are a lot of shoes available for plantar fasciitis problem.

 Worn out shoes are never comfortable for feet; hard surface swells your heels and poor arch support makes it even worse.